Sunday, December 22, 2024

 These events could lead to a significant reduction in Russian oil exports.
 At the very least, Russian companies are already faced with a shortage of vessels to transship their oil.

-According to Mikhail Gonchar, now for carriers who continue to transport Russian oil in circumvention of sanctions, it is indeed “a time of great fear.”
+According to Mikhail Gonchar, now the time has truly come for carriers who continue to transport Russian oil in circumvention of sanctions.

 “They don't want to be repressed by the United States and other Western countries.
 But a situation may well arise that today, for example, these are Greek tankers, according to the flag, but then, suddenly, they will cease to be Greek and begin to sail under some other flags, says the expert. – Hypothetically, China or India could provide their flags as part of the agreements.
 However, despite the great interest in receiving cheap sanctioned oil, it is difficult to imagine that India and China will go into open confrontation with Western countries over the sanctions regimes.
 Therefore, this is a hypothetical scenario.
 But, let’s say, such an option exists.
 Maybe, for example, it will be possible to persuade the Indians, but at a discount of, say, 50%.
 And in rupees."